Welcome to Kinondo Kwetu

 Three family rooms are double rooms connecting to a twin room and one of the doubles connects to a single room.
 Both rooms all have separate en-suite bathrooms and either sea or garden views.

 The Andersson Suite has one large double room and en-suite bathroom and is air conditioned.
 There is a private balcony with sea views.

 The Borelius Suite has one large family living room, a double room and one twin room which can also have an extra bed included upon request.
 Both rooms have separate en-suite bathrooms and are air conditioned.

 Children of all ages are very much welcome at Kinondo Kwetu and babysitting can easily be arranged where necessary.
 Baby cots, baths, bottle warmers and extra beds are all available on request and a baby car seat is avaiable for children up to 3 years.
 The owners Ida and Filip have brought their children up here, and are very accommodating to children of all ages.

 Kinondo Kwetu has two swimming pools, one very large and one smaller.
 There is a tennis court on site for guests to use and also a sauna for those who want a bit of rejuvenation.
 If you feel like indulging in a bit of pampering, massages and beauty treatment can be arranged.

-From Kinondo Kwetu there are plenty of water sport activities like water skiing, wake boarding, sailing, canoeing, boat excursions, stand up paddle boarding, snorkeling and deep-sea fishing.
-They specialize in scuba-diving and cater for complete beginners to the highly experienced.
+From Kinondo Kwetu there are plenty of water sport activities like water skiing, wake boarding, sailing, canoeing, boat excursions, stand up paddle boarding, snorkelling and deep-sea fishing.
+They specialise in scuba-diving and cater for complete beginners to the highly experienced.
 It is also possible to arrange horse riding, mountain biking or a day trip to Shimba Hills.
 You can also visit the sacred Kaya forest, home to beautiful trees, monkeys and fascinating birdlife, as well as learning about the spiritual rituals carried out here by the local communities.
 Guests can also enjoy cultural visits to the local village and community work that the lodge does.
 All the activities are with the experienced, trained staff from the hotel.